Urban Dictionary defines a “situationship” as:

 Modern dating dictionary has a slew of these confusing terms: ghosting, breadcrumbing, zombie-ing, benching.
 You name it.

 Since when did dating become so complicated?
 Back in the days, people just go dancing, go courting, get engaged after a few months and live happily ever after.

-But that’s another conversation for another day.
+But that’s a conversation for another day.
 Today, we’ll talk about “situationship,” what it means, and the recognizable signs you are in one.

-Dating and Relationship expert Sarah Louise Ryan puts a more official definition to situationship, defining it as:
+Dating and Relationship expert Sarah Louise Ryan puts a more official definition on situationship, defining it as: